 How do we collect data?

 MDIF gathers the data directly from our clients through monitoring and questionnaires.
 At the beginning of each calendar year, we approach MDIF-supported media with a survey that collects information on their reach, as well as corruption, accountability, election and social issues reporting for the preceding year.
 To the extent possible, we validate the reach results clients report, eliminating or adjusting anomalous figures.
 We also verify the stories by reviewing media coverage of those events, both by our client and other media outlets in the market.
 For a small number of clients that are unable to complete the survey, we evaluate a sample of their content from the previous year to identifying instances of high-impact reporting.
-Sales data and financial viability, composed of seven company-specific indicators, are collected and updated regularly, with the final assessment for the year used for the annual analysis.
+Revenues data and financial viability, composed of seven company-specific indicators, are collected and updated regularly, with the final assessment for the year used for the annual analysis.

 How do we present our impact?

 Since 2005, we have published our Media Developoment Impact Dashboard to publicly present the findings of our annual analysis.
 The Dashboard provides a comprehensive description of impact results from the preceding year, as well as a longitudinal analysis of outcomes across our portfolio, including quantitative data on sales, reach and financial viability, in order to assess our clients’ economic sustainability, as well as qualitative data on our clients’ impact on society.
 You are able to locate links to previous Dashboards conveniently on the right-hand side of the website.
 Additionally, we present our impact in a form of case studies published on our website.

 What are the challenges we face?